nwekeKent/hngx-stage2/DOCUMENTATION.md

   - Status Code: 200 OK
   - Content-Type: application/json
   - Body:
-    - `message`: "User deleted successfully."
+    - A JSON object containing the deleted user is returned

 - Other Responses:
   - `404 Not Found` if the user with the specified ID is not found.